udonthavemotion/zmrebrand/OneDrive/Desktop/zeromotionmarketing-main (1)/zeromotionmarketing-main/zeromotion-site/docs/active/technical/PRICING_GATE_AUDIT/03_COPY_SYSTEM.md

 Here's our promise:
 1. **No Surprises:** Fixed pricing.
 No hidden fees.
 Cancel anytime.
-2. **You Own Everything:** Your website, your ads, your data.
+2. **You Own Everything:** Your CRM data, your workflows, your automations.
 We build it, you keep it.
 3. **Satisfaction Guarantee:** 30-day trial.
 If you're not thrilled, full refund.
 4. **Local Accountability:** We're Louisiana-based.
-You can visit our office in Houma.
+You can reach us anytime.

 [Read Reviews] [Get My Quote]
 ```